 5.1.
-Tyre type and size and the number thereof are free in all Classes except where a sub-set of class regulations document other type of tyre be used.
+The DUNLOP tyre brand is the only tyre brand permitted in the Southern African Endurance Series.
+The number and size thereof are free in all Classes except where a sub-set of class regulations document other type or size of tyre be used.